BASS BOOK CLUBS

 MARTINI MONDAY BOOK CLUB

-This is a monthly activity, that usually meets the first Monday of the month at 7:30 pm at a cafe in Itaewon, popular for its espresso martinis.
+This is a monthly activity, that usually meets the first Monday of the month by zoom.
+We look forward to the day when we can resume meetings at a cafe in Itaewon, popular for its espresso martinis.
+We also have a Kakao chat group.
+Please let us know if you would like to be added.
 See below for list of past and current books.

 CRIME CLUB BOOK CLUB